csridlen/Python-Project-1/README.md

 ## Delegation
-1. Alice will do work with `shapely` -- finding zipcodes
+1. Work with `shapely` -- finding zipcodes for traffic crashes - Alice
-2. Once we have zipcodes we can merge more datasets
+2. Map potholes by zipcode - Victor and Fjolle
+3. Looking for crime data - Steven
+4. Summary statistics
+5. Traffic data and pothole data are too big and import data - Brendan